 INTRODUCTION

 The fourth Gospel stands out from the other three in being more "philosophical".
-It was also written somewhat later, and it is common to date it in the 90s AD.
-By this time there had become a clearer distinction between Jews who believed in Jesus and Jews who did not, as the temple had been destroyed in AD 70 and this distinction became clear.
+It was also written somewhat later, and it is common to date it to the 90s AD.
+By this time, there was a clearer distinction between Jews who believed in Jesus and Jews who did not, as the temple was destroyed in 70 AD.
 The Pharisees were now alone in being the religious leaders, and the Christians had probably been expelled from the synagogues because they believed in Jesus (9:22, 12:42, 16:2).
 Something also seems to have happened with the expression "the Jews".
 Now all the opponents of Jesus are called "the Jews".
-It is only used for religion and not for nationality anymore.
+In Johannes, it is only used for religion and not for nationality anymore.

-John has been given the eagle as a symbol in church art, because of the perspective in the Gospel of John - namely a kind of "from above and afterward" perspective (see 2:22, 3:24, 7:39, 12:16).
+John has been given the eagle as a symbol in church art because of the perspective in the Gospel of John - namely a kind of "from above and afterward" perspective (see 2:22, 3:24, 7:39, 12:16).
 He mentions in passing what happens later because the readers already know the story well.
 And the disciples understand more of the significance of what Jesus said and did in light of his death and resurrection.

 He mentions the purpose of writing in 20:31: "that you may believe that Jesus is the Messiah, the Son of God, and that by believing you may have life in his name."
-Church history says that John met some Gnostic teachers, who claimed that one was saved through knowledge and not by faith.
+Church history says that John met some Gnostic teachers who claimed that one was saved through knowledge and not by faith.
 Perhaps that is why John mentions the word "faith" around 100 times in the Gospel of John, to make it clear that everyone who believes in Jesus will be saved.

-Johannes mentions 7 festivals, and we can use this to create a structure for the book.
-He has also included 7 signs that Jesus did (of the many mentioned in 20:30), and 7 "I am" statements.
+Johannes mentions 7 festivals, which can be used to create a structure for the book.
+He has also included 7 signs that Jesus did (of the many mentioned in 20:30) and 7 "I am" statements.
 The signs are "signs" precisely because they point toward and are symbols of what Jesus' death and resurrection (the hour) make possible for everyone.

 The author never mentions his name and simply calls himself "the disciple whom Jesus loved" (21:20, 24).
-Since the Apostle John is never mentioned by name, and John the Baptist is simply called "John", the tradition has always been that it is the apostle John who is the author.
+Since the apostle John is never mentioned by name and John the Baptist is simply called "John", the tradition has always been that it is the apostle John who is the author.

 JOHN "THE EAGLE"